Frequently asked questions

 I was following an aircraft when it suddenly disappeared, why?

 In most cases the reason is that the coverage from the surrounding receivers has been lost.
 It can also be a technical problem somewhere.
-Please read How it works for information about how Flightradar24 works.
+Coverage at the same spot can be different depending on data source and aircraft type.
+Please read How it works for information about how Flightradar24 works, coverage and aircraft visibility.

 Can you help me find flight xxYYY?

-Flightradar24 support can't help searching for individual flights or aircraft.
+Flightradar24 and our support can't help searching for individual flights or aircraft.

 What is the difference between a callsign and a flight number?

 There are 2 big aviation organizations - ICAO and IATA.
 ICAO handles aviation in general including navigation and technical issues.
 IATA is handling the commercial side of aviation including flight tickets.
 That means that in most cases a passenger airline ticket is sold with IATA standards/rules, for example DL-flight number from LHR to JFK, but the pilot is flying the aircraft with ICAO standards/rules, which means he is flying with DAL-callsign from EGLL to KJFK.

 Most airlines have both a 3-letter ICAO-code (used for callsign) and 2-letter IATA-code (used for flight number).
 Charter airlines and business jet operators in most cases only have a 3-letter ICAO-code (used for callsign), as they are not selling any flight tickets so they don't need a flight number.
 Small/Private aircraft in most cases don't have an airline code and use their registration as callsign.

 Most airports in the world have a 4-letter ICAO-code but only airports handling passenger traffic have a 3-letter IATA-code.

 What are the blue points on the map?